fpim/fpim.github.io/from_python_import_me/posts/setting-up-python-windows-embeddable-environment-properly.md

 1. Open `C:\python\python37._pth`.
 2. Uncomment the line `#import site` and save.
-3. Create the following python file at `c:\python\sitecustomize.py`:
+3. Create the a new .py file and save it as `c:\python\sitecustomize.py`:
 ```python
 import sys
 sys.path.insert(0, '')